Pope Pius XII: Liturgy reforms

-In his encyclical Mediator Dei, Pius XII links liturgy with the last will of Jesus Christ.
+In his encyclical Mediator Dei, Pius links liturgy with the last will of Jesus Christ:

 But it is His will, that the worship He instituted and practised during His life on earth shall continue ever afterwards without intermission.
 For He has not left mankind an orphan.
 He still offers us the support of His powerful, unfailing intercession, acting as our "advocate with the Father".
 He aids us likewise through His Church, where He is present indefectibly as the ages run their course: through the Church which He constituted "the pillar of truth" and dispenser of grace, and which by His sacrifice on the cross, He founded, consecrated and confirmed forever.

-The Church has, therefore, according to Pius XII, a common aim with Christ himself, teaching all men the truth, and offering to God a pleasing and acceptable sacrifice.
-This way, the church re-establishes the unity between the Creator and His creatures.
+The Church has, therefore, according to Pius, a common aim with Christ himself, teaching all men the truth and offering a pleasing and acceptable sacrifice to God.
+This way, the church reestablishes the unity between the Creator and His creatures.
 The Sacrifice of the Altar, being Christ's own actions, conveys and dispenses divine grace from Christ to the members of the Mystical Body.